 - Camp Counseling

-When it comes to running camps for children, there are many different people that must be involved in keeping everyone safe and engaged.
-Camp counselors are responsible for supervising children while they are at camp, as well as coming up with fun, age-appropriate activities to keep kids busy.
-Camp counselors often help kids learn how to do things like swimming, camping, hiking, and other various outdoor activities.
-While this career path doesn’t require any sort of degree, it does require a desire and aptitude for working with children.
+When it comes to running camps for children, many different people must keep everyone safe and engaged.
+Camp counselors are responsible for supervising children while they are at camp and coming up with fun, age-appropriate activities to keep kids busy.
+Camp counselors often help kids learn how to do swimming, camping, hiking, and other various outdoor activities.
+While this career path doesn’t require any degree, it requires a desire and aptitude for working with children.

 - Health Counseling